 - Salt is the best thing to happen to a cookie, especially a chocolate chip cookie, so feel free to add a smidgen more than your recipe states (if a recipe calls for 1/2 teaspoon salt, I add 3/4 teaspoon salt), or sprinkle the tops of your cookies with a little coarse salt for added texture.

-Can You Make Cookies without a Mixer?
+Can You Make Cookies without an Electric Mixer?

 What Makes Cookies Soft?

 Take flour, for instance.
 When you think about ways to increase the softness of your homemade cookies, you may have had a “Eureka!” moment and considered grabbing bread flour.
-“Gluten makes things chewy!” your brain proudly blurted.
+“Gluten makes things chewy,” your brain proudly blurted.
 Hold your horses.

-There’s more to it than that, although you should probably reward yourself with a cookie for knowing a little something about gluten.
+There’s more to it than that, although you should probably reward yourself with a cookie for knowing something about gluten.
 Here’s a bit more, and why subbing bread flour for all-purpose flour in a cookie recipe just won’t work: